 Children have a way to cause you to be vulnerable and even feel inadequate.
-From that truth, there comes a boldness of wisdom and teaching that gives space of transferring of power and self-awareness.
-Often times our children want to see that we are real and that we understand their fear and shortcomings.
-Why wouldn’t we, or why shouldn’t we be able to understand? weren’t we once in their shoes?
+From that truth, there comes a boldness of wisdom and teaching that gives space of transferring power and self-awareness.
+Often our children want to see that we are real and that we understand their fear and shortcomings.
+Why wouldn’t we, or why shouldn’t we be able to understand?
+Weren’t we once in their shoes?

 It makes you grateful that you were made worthy of being the kind of parent that you are.

-let’s just show up!
+Let’s just show up!